jaredr-branscum/python-btc-etl/README.md

 # Future Work
 * Write unit/integration tests
+    * Initial unit tests written 1.29.2025
-* Support multi-threading for processing multiple files
+* Support multi-threading for processing multiple files (Completed 1.31.2025)
     * Create a queue for ingesting files
     * Focus on concurrency complexity for preventing threads from picking the same file & sharing a connection pool when interacting with Redis
     * Write performance/benchmarking tests
+    * UPDATE 1.31.2025: benchmark tests with test data seems to indicate a 20% or higher performance improvement when using multi-threading with 4 threads
 * Support temporary Redis failure
     * If Redis shutsdown, store processed file metadata in queue until Redis connection can be restored & continue processing new incoming data
+    * Include retry logic for establishing connection to Redis
 * Support stronger data integrity checks
     * Instead of checking filename for uniqueness, store hash values of the data in Redis